koszeggy/KGySoft.CoreLibraries/README.md

     .DumpResults(Console.Out);
 ```

-The result of `DoTest()` can be processed wither manually or can be dumped in any `TextWriter`.
+The result of the `DoTest` method can be processed either manually or can be dumped in any `TextWriter`.
 The example above dumps it on the console and produces a result similar to this one:

 ```
 ==[System.Enum vs. KGySoft.CoreLibraries.Enum<TEnum> Results]================================================